thecmart/manuals/Tutorials/Manual 1 Creating a new app with an empty activity and AppObj.md

 10. If you have this class a different name than AppObject, you need to change the name of it in the line `public class AppObject extends Application` to whatever the name of the app is.

-11. Open your `AndroidManifest.xml` file, it should be in the "main" folder.
+11. Now you need to declare the existence of this class in the manifest.
+Open your `AndroidManifest.xml` file, it should be in the "main" folder.
 Add this code to the `<application` section:

     ```
     android:name=".AppObject"